Department of Ancient History

 Professor Judith LIEU is the Lady Margaret's Professor of Divinity and Fellow of Robinson College, Cambridge University.
 Speaker at the 2009 SSEC Conference.

-Note: Full conference brochure in colour - with list of speakers, program/ timetable and all conference details including costs, venue etc will be available in due course, when topics are finalised.
+Note: Full conference brochure in colour - with list of speakers, program/ timetable and all conference details including costs, venue etc may possibly be available in due course.

 Past SSEC Conference Proceedings